-The gluing of six layers of 72 tubes onto a structure with dimensions $5m \times 2m$, with a precision of 20 μm is a delicate procedure.
+The gluing of six layers of 72 tubes onto a structure with dimensions $5m \times 2m$, with a precision of 20 μ m is a delicate procedure.
 Depending on the actual layer to be glued, mistakes are costly in time and material.
 We constructed an accurate assembly station and adopted a robust procedure to assemble the muon chambers with high precision.
+A picture of a mecanically completed BOL chamber on the assembly station is shown in figure 14.
+Below, we describe in detail the setup and the assembly steps.